Benjamin Kunbuor

-Benjamin Bewa-Nyog Kumbuor was the Ghanaian Minister for Defence of the Ghanaian Ministry of Defence and a Ghanaian politician.
+Benjamin Bewa-Nyog Kunbuor was the Ghanaian Minister for Defence of the Ghanaian Ministry of Defence and a Ghanaian politician.
 He was the Member of Parliament for the Nandom constituency.

 Education

-His last name is also reported as Kunbuor.
-Kumbuor had his secondary education at Nandom Secondary School, acquired his LLB from the University of Ghana, and qualified as a lawyer after completing the Ghana School of Law.
+Kunbour had his secondary education at Nandom Secondary School, acquired his LLB from the University of Ghana, and qualified as a lawyer after completing the Ghana School of Law.

 He thereafter proceeded to the University of Warwick in the United Kingdom and obtained his LLM with distinction.
 He was subsequently awarded the British Chevening Scholarship to complete his PhD in Law in Development (1997-2000).

 He also obtained the Overseas Students Award (OSSA) Doctoral Award at the University of Warwick.

 Career

-Kumbuor once worked as a graduate teaching assistant at the University of Warwick in the United Kingdom.
+Kunbour once worked as a graduate teaching assistant at the University of Warwick in the United Kingdom.
 He has since also lectured at the Ghana School of Law.
 He has also been a director at the Commission on Human Rights and Administrative Justice in Ghana.

 Politics

-Kumbuor is a member of the National Democratic Congress.
+Kunbour is a member of the National Democratic Congress.
 He first stood for election in the 2000 parliamentary election and won with a majority of 62.5%.
 He retained his seat in the following election four years later, but lost it after the 2008 election when his party came back to power.
 In 2009, George Yankey resigned from the NDC government following a corruption scandal.
 President Mills appointed Kunbuor as his Minister for Health.

-Following a cabinet reshuffle in January 2011, Kumbuor was appointed Minister for Interior by President Mills.
+Following a cabinet reshuffle in January 2011, Kunbour was appointed Minister for Interior by President Mills.

 Following the resignation of Martin Amidu, Attorney General in January 2012, Mr.Kunbuor was appointed Attorney General by President Mills.

 2000 Elections

-Kumbuor was elected as the member of parliament for the Lawra-Nandom constituency in the Upper West region of Ghana in the 2000 Ghanaian general elections.
+Kunbour was elected as the member of parliament for the Lawra-Nandom constituency in the Upper West region of Ghana in the 2000 Ghanaian general elections.
 He therefore represented the constituency in the 4th parliament of the 4th republic of Ghana.

 He was elected with 22,347 out of the total votes cast.
-This is equivalent to 74.40% of the total valid votes cast."
-He was elected over Tenku Charles of the Peoples National Convention,Stephen Yir-Eru Engmen of the New Patriotic Party and David Nandoh of the National Reform Party.
+This is equivalent to 74.40% of the total valid votes cast.
+He was elected over Tenku Charles of the Peoples National Convention, Stephen Yir-Eru Engmen of the New Patriotic Party and David Nandoh of the National Reform Party.

 These obtained 2,2347 votes, 3,570 votes, 3,487 votes and 641 votes.
 These were equivalent to 74.40%, 11.90%, 11.60%, 2.10% respectively of the total valid votes cast.
-Kumbuor was elected on the ticket of the National Democratic Congress.
+Kunbour was elected on the ticket of the National Democratic Congress.
 The National Democratic Congress won a total of 7 parliamentary seats in the Upper West Region in that elections.

 In all, the party won a minority total of 89 parliamentary representation out of 200 seats in the 3rd parliament of the 4th republic of Ghana.